Contemporary-Physicslab/TN2985/chapters/content.md

 Spectral lines can be determined to identify atoms and molecules of distant stars.
 In this experiment you will determine the spectral lines of Sodium or Mercury using spectroscopy.

-**Boltzmann constant and electronic instruments**
+**Boltzmann**

 This experiment consist of two parts.
-You will determine the characteristics of a low pass filter and subsequently determine the Boltzmann constant (or vice versa).
-In the first part of the experiment you will use an oscilloscope and in the second part a digital multi meter.
-The experiments focus on using accurate instruments often used in physics labs (not allowed for students with a background in electronics).
+You will determine the Boltzmann constant by characterizing the ($V,I$)-behavior of a silicium diode by a constant temperature.
+In the second part you will focus on the behavior of the diode as function of temperature.

 **Water droplet**